Kuumba123/TeheMan8_Editor/README.md

 # TeheMan 8 Editor
-MegaMan 8 Level Editor + CD Builder , for packing the game files back into a BIN + CUE format.
+MegaMan 8 Level Editor + File Replacer and Various other MegaMan 8 and PS1 Related Tools